GeorgeWhittington/hotel-website/README.md

 To create the tables of the database, you will need to run the command: `python -m flask create-db`.

-If you want to populate the database from a database dump, skip the fill-db command.
+If you want to populate the database from a database dump, skip the fill-db command and do that instead.

 To populate the database, run the command: `python -m flask fill-db`.